JOB SHADOWS & CAREER MENTORSHIP

 EMPLOYER CHECKLIST: BEFORE THE JOB SHADOW

-PLAN AHEAD: Offer some date options to your school contact, and prepare those on your team who will be interacting with the students with these guidelines.
+Offer some date options to your school contact, and prepare those on your team who will be interacting with the students.
+Is there a day that would be great for students to sit in on an event/meeting, see a project demonstration, or meet key people on your team?

-• In choosing a date, think about the level of activity in your workplace; it would be especially beneficial if the students could see a high-functioning day and observe meetings/presentations.
+In choosing a date, think about the level of activity in your workplace; it would be especially beneficial if the students could see a high-functioning day and observe meetings/presentations, if applicable.

 SHARE LOGISTICS: 1-2 weeks prior to the event, the Business Partner should: